kaykynerfando/kaykynerfando/README.md

 # WHO?!

-I'm a 19-year-old student who just started my journey in Computer Engineering in 2024.
+I'm a 19 aged Brazilian student who just started my journey in Computer Engineering in 2024.
 Currently, I'm diving into the basics of C++ and nurturing a keen interest in cybersecurity.

 ## About Me